 Surgical repair of these fractures is ideal

 The humerus connects with other bones to form the elbow and the shoulder joints.
-The radial nerve is critical for normal function of the forelimb and wraps around the outer side of the humerus bone above the elbow joint.
+The radial nerve is critical for normal function of the forelimb and wraps around the humerus bone above and can be damaged during the accident.

 Cause of fracture

 Because the humerus bone is well protected by thick surround muscles, generally a fracture of this bone requires substantial trauma, such as being hit by a car.
 Gun shot injuries not only will fracture the bone, but also will result in a dirty open wound.
 This could potentially result in infection and delayed healing of the bone.
 Also, if the fractured bone is sharp it may penetrate through the skin and result in infection of the bone.
 If the pet sustains a fracture without any known trauma, there may an underlying disease that has weakened the bone such as nutritional deficiencies.
 Foods that have too much phosphorus and too little calcium or too much vitamin A will make the bones weak.
 Some animals have an inherited collagen defect that weakens the bones, resulting in bone fractures with minimal trauma.
 Bone cancer also can weaken the bone and predispose the pet to a spontaneous fracture.

 For most fractures of the humerus bone, a bone plate and series of screws are used to stabilize the fracture.
 This treatment results in the least aftercare for the client and has an excellent chance for a successful outcome.